 Q: What are some of the other benefits of performing spine surgery in an ASC?

 HM: For patients, a well-run surgery center that’s well staffed and has the right equipment is potentially safer than anywhere else.
 You’re much less likely to get any of those horrible infections you see at the hospital.
-At D.I.S.C., where we’ve done some 7,000 cases, I think we’ve had maybe one infection.
+At our practic, we’ve done some 7,000 cases, I think we’ve had maybe one infection.
 No hospital is going to be able to have that record.

 And then there’s the quality of care patients receive; the one-on-one care with specialized nurses.
 Patients receive care from a nurse that understands spine surgery; someone who has been caring for spine surgery patients for years, so they’re well in tuned.
 It’s the same surgical team every time — it’s not different people like you get in the hospital.
 And the cost overall, because it’s run much more efficiently, ends up being cheaper for the patient.
 So patients get a better surgery, better service, less chance of complications and the outcomes are a lot better.
 There’s all of those benefits and it’s cheaper.